tangollama/cis411_lab1/labreports/LAB_kaiyuenleong.md

 Name: Kai Yuen Leong
 GitHub: kaiyuenleong(https://github.com/kaiyuenleong)

-# Step 0: Reviewing Architectural Patterns
-See the [lecture / discussion](https://docs.google.com/presentation/d/1nUcy63FWPFYO3OJmERJpMjEtdaFtaIBbuUkpmNRVRas/edit#slide=id.g45345bd5ea_0_136) from CIS 411.
-You'll need to be familiar with the content from this lecture to complete this assignment.

-Note: you are free to work with classmates on this assignment. _Good architecture is born out of collaboration - not reclusive mad-scientist behavior._ However, if you work with colleagues:

-1. You must specifically note your collaborators by name at the top of your report.
-2. You may not completely copy each others work (diagrams and descriptions, even if your solutions are identical).

 # Step 1: MVC Architecture
 Review the proposals for the Serve Central project.
 Let's imagine that the project has been granted (relatively) unlimited resources if they can deliver a version 1 release in 120 days.
 As a result, the team decides to implement an MVC architecture for its version 1 release, delivering functionality through a [responsive web application](https://en.wikipedia.org/wiki/Responsive_web_design).